-I’ve done something I never thought I’d even consider doing before.
-I’ve cut my coffee addiction in a million pieces.
+I’m on a Coffee Detox.
+I’ve done something I never before thought I’d even consider doing.
+I’ve cut my coffee addiction in half.

-Parallel thoughts and questions used to appear though.
-Why am I always feeling like my brain is on sleep-mode?
-Why is my skin always so damn dry?
-Why do I get so easily anxious and jittery?
+Unfortunately I also used to feel like my brain would switch to sleep-mode at times when it really shouldn’t.
+Or, why do I get so easily anxious and jittery?
 Why do I often wake up tired after 8 hours of decent sleep?
 Why do I lack motivation when I really need it?

 Never once did I blame the coffee for these issues.
 You simply assume that there is a natural reason for these somewhat small daily struggles, such as lack of vitamins, hydration or maybe it’s because I’m not eating the right foods etc